Training and Adjusting to Living at Omega

 I am having to learn how to use several databases, along with tons of other tasks and learning interwoven and rather complex decision-making skills.
 By the end of the day, I can hardly think at all.

-I have already hit my wall.
+I have already hit the wall.
 Maybe that’s the good news.

 I find people here willing to talk about it, willing to help and to listen.
 I am not sure what can help or assist at this point so I’m just trying my best to stay calm and non-defensive about my situation.
 I have not always been able to stay calm and non-defensive so far.